 Reliable Explained in Depth

-A complete and detailed guide to the word ‘Reliable’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and updated guide to the word ‘Reliable’ including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Reliable

-Reliable means consistently good in quality or performance, able to be trusted to do what is expected.
-It suggests dependability and trustworthiness someone or something that others can count on, even in challenging situations.
+Reliable means consistently good in quality or performance—able to be trusted to do what is expected.
+It suggests dependability and trustworthiness, including when conditions are stressful, uncertain, or time-sensitive.

-For example, a reliable friend is always there when you need them, and a reliable car starts every time you turn the key.
+For example, a reliable friend is there when you need them, and a reliable car starts every time you turn the key.
+In workplaces, reliability also shows up as meeting deadlines and following through on commitments.

 Definition